hanielcedraz/Aula_765-RNA-Seq/README.md

 # Introduction to bioinformatics

-Open file rnaSeqAnalysisZOO765.ipynb to follow the tutorial
+Open file rnaSeqAnalysisZOO765.ipynb and click on "Open In Colab" button to follow the tutorial in Google Colab.